ianrenton/athousandwords/README.md

 A Thousand Words
 ================

-"A Thousand Words", a community site where users post short stories inspired by user-submitted pictures.
-Made for my wife, but it never took off.
+"A Thousand Words" was a community site where users post short stories inspired by user-submitted pictures.
+I made for my wife, but it never took off.
+It should be fully functional, but it was written a long time ago so the quality of the code is probably somewhat lacking.

-Beware, "my first PHP" quality code lies ahead.

 Install on Heroku
 -----------------